devexps/devexps.github.io/website/docs-go-micro/community/contribution.md

 ## Bug fixed
 Go-Micro uses Github Issues to manage issues.
 If you want to submit a bug report or help fix a bug, please to make sure to search the existing issues and pull requests.

+When submitting a bug report, please use the issue template we provide to clearly describe the problem encountered and how to reproduce it.
+If it is convenient, it's best to provide a minimal reproduction warehouse.

 ## How to submit code
 If you have never committed code on Github, please follow the steps below: